SAFE #: S0000014

 Do you have a memorable aviation experience you’d like to share?: I have so many of them over the years that trying to pick one is almost impossible.
 But get me going in conversation and … look out!

 Why did you join SAFE?: I had strong concerns about the direction and management of the association to which I belonged at the time, and felt that this was a professionalism step that was needed and not being addressed.
-I’m proud to have been one of the founding members of SAFE and I am proud to serve it currently as a Board Member.
+I am proud to have served it as one of the founding Board members.
 I think SAFE, in its short existence, has already proven its worth!

 What would you like to see change in aviation?: I would like to see the “dumbing down” of aviation reversed.
 I may sound very old in saying this, but I see fundamentals and fundamental knowledge lacking in many with whom I work and talk.